How to start with the Flexitarian Diet and what to expect of this semi-vegetarian way of eating

 - Total 1,500 calories

-Depending on your gender, level of physical activity, height, and the weight you can change this plan and intake more or fewer calories.
+Depending on your gender, level of physical activity, height, and weight you can change this plan and intake more or fewer calories.

 You can find great recipes to start with Flexitarian Diet in this book: 101 Flexitarian Recipes from the Pollan Family.
 These are mostly vegetarian recipes, but we are sure that you will find many interesting meals here, even if you don’t want to follow the Flexitarian Diet.